-Nitrogen-to-phosphorus (N:P) ratios were periodically below 25, indicating times when the algal community was more likely to be dominated by cyanobacteria (which have the ability to produce toxins).
+Nitrogen-to-phosphorus (N:P) ratios were below 25 for much of the monitoring season, indicating times when the algal community was more likely to be dominated by cyanobacteria (which have the ability to produce toxins).

 The table below gives more details about the long-term trends.
 Results are presented as an average amount and percent of change per decade (the increase or decrease over ten years).
 Percent change is calculated as the percent of the estimated value in 1994, when monitoring started.